 What Is Allantoin?

 Allantoin is a skincare ingredient that helps to moisturize and gently remove dead skin cells.
 Allantoin is an extract from the comfrey plant, which is native to Europe and Asia.
 Traditionally it has been used in herbal medicine to help reduce irritation and support healing of minor cuts and swelling.
-While there isn’t an extensive resource of studies performed on this ingredient, the anecdotal evidence, as well as the studies that have been performed, support its moisturizing, exfoliating, and its potential healing abilities.
+While there isn’t an extensive resource of studies performed on this ingredient, the studies that have been performed, support its moisturizing, exfoliating, and its potential healing abilities.

 Allantoin can also be sourced from beets, wheat sprouts, chamomile, and tobacco seeds.
 However, allantoin is generally synthetically produced.
 Synthetic ingredients often get a bad reputation in the skincare world, particularly in the natural or clean beauty industry.
-This reputation is not deserved as synthetic ingredients are often identical to the original molecule and can be better for the environment.
-Synthetic manufacturing of ingredients also puts less strain on environmental resources, making it a more sustainable way to source ingredients.
+This reputation isn’t really deserved, as synthetic ingredients are often identical to the original molecule and can be better for the environment.
+Synthetic manufacturing of ingredients can put less strain on environmental resources, sometimes making it a more sustainable way to source ingredients.

 Allantoin has several skincare applications and is thought to have moisturizing effects as well as properties that help create smooth, healthy skin.
 Allantoin is considered to be a relatively safe ingredient, as it has a low instance of side effects.
 Allantoin comes in powder form and is found in many different products, such as scar treatments, exfoliators, masks, and moisturizers, and is generally safe for all skin types.

-How Does Allantoin Help to Improve the Appearance of the Skin?
+How Does Allantoin Help To Improve The Appearance Of Your Skin?